epogrebnyak/product-topics/README.md

   - economics/finance graduate students with interest in tech sector;
   - junior people in tech with a bit of imposter syndrome.
 - A lot of inspiration comes from reading [John Cutler](https://twitter.com/johncutlefish) on Twitter.
+- See short and longer course outline below and [workbook](DAY1.md)

 ### Course outline (short)